privacyguides/privacyguides.org/docs/data-broker-removals.md

 Some websites supported by EasyOptOuts are publicly searchable, and in those cases EasyOptOuts will perform a search and only submit an opt-out request if your personal data is already found, to prevent sending your data in an opt-out request to sites that didn't have it already.
 However, they do support some sites which are not publicly searchable, and in those cases your data will be sent to them in an opt-out request regardless, in case you are in their private databases.

+Our testing indicates that EasyOptOuts provides the best value out of any data removal service we've tested, with a very affordable price and high effectiveness.
+We will publish a detailed review of EasyOptOuts on our blog in the near future, and update this page when it is published.
+[Independent findings from Consumer Reports](https://discuss.privacyguides.net/t/consumer-reports-evaluating-people-search-site-removal-services/19948) also indicate that EasyOptOuts is one of the top performing data removal services.

 ## Optery <small>Free & Paid</small>

 <div class="admonition recommendation" markdown>